DariusWe/Clothing-Store-Own-Version/README.md

-## Responsive online store built with Typescript and React, Redux and Firebase.
+## Online clothing store built with Typescript and React, Redux and Firebase.

 Check it out here: https://rad-centaur-dd67dd.netlify.app